Helvis of Cyprus

-The details of her second marriage are revealed in a letter from Pope Innocent III to the archbishop of Antioch, dated September 1211.
-Helvis had been taken from her husband (or fled him) by the young Raymond-Roupen of Antioch, designated heir to the Armenian throne, and although ecclesiastical authorities commanded the return to her husband Eudes de Dampierre, Helvis refused.
+The details of her second marriage are revealed in a letter from Pope Innocent III to the patriarch of Antioch, dated September 1211.
+Helvis had been taken from her husband by (or fled from him with) the young Raymond-Roupen of Antioch, designated heir to the Armenian throne, and although ecclesiastical authorities commanded the return to her husband, Helvis refused.
 The young couple seem to have been encouraged by Helvis' brother-in-law, Walter of Montbéliard, which infuriated Helvis' brother King Hugh.

 She and Raymond-Roupen had issue: